osmansalih/osmansalih/README.md

 - 🔭 I’m currently working on (Educational Platform, SaaS Business)

-- 🌱 I’m currently learning **Business Building, Trading, Solo Entrepreneurship**
+- 🌱 I’m currently learning **Business Building, Trading, Solopreneurship**

 - 🤝 I’m looking for help for my projects if you interesting you can contribute